ele54/E13-Connetics-Protection-Relay-Test-Fixture-FYP/README.md

 ## Description of each file
 **prototype2.ino:**

-This is the main file for the PCB which controls the user interface including the status buttons, LEDs, AC current source potentiomenter and 7 segment display.
+This is the main file for the PCB which controls the user interface including the status buttons, LEDs, AC current source potentiometer and 7 segment display.
 May be edited for reasons such as:
 - changing the spring charging delay
 - changing the frequency of communication to the AC current source MCU